 Guide: How to use the Green Finance Guide

-How to navigate the guide
+How to navigate the Guide

 Users can navigate the guide by filling out a central questionnaire that filters the main databases (Financial Instruments, Case Studies and Financing & Technical Assistance Programmes), based on their project needs.